This tutorial will help you to under thae Sticky bit, SUID and SGID file permissions under Linux system.

 What is Sticky Bit?

 The sticky bit is used to indicate special permissions for files and directories.
-If a directory with sticky bit enabled, will restricts deletion of file inside it.
-It can be removed by root, owner of file or who have write permission on it.
-This is usefull for publically accessible directories like /tmp.
+If a directory with sticky bit enabled will restrict deletion of the file inside it.
+It can be removed by root, owner of the file or who have to write permission on it.
+This is useful for publically accessible directories like /tmp.

 T1 root root 0 Mar 8 02:06 tecadmin.txt

 # chmod 1777 tecadmin.txt # ls -l tecadmin.txt -rwxrwxrw